 PHP 7 receives a brand new version of the engine coming under the code name of PHP#NG (Next Generation).

 3. Twice The Speed

 The results?
 You can see the performance benchmarks provided by the Zend Performance Team below.
-By using PHP 7 not only your code will be executed faster but you will also need fewer servers to serve the same amount of users.
+By using PHP 7, not only will your code be executed faster, but you will also need fewer servers to serve the same amount of users.